Archive for August 2005

 I don’t know how many country songs have been made about the significance of wedding bands, but I need one.
 I’ve wanted James and I to have a nice matched set for a while now, but it is quickly progressing to a need rather than just an “I want.”

 For you straight men who might be interested, she’s 40-ish, recently divorced, likes antiques and kids.
-She’s definitely not unattractive and seems to take care of herself.
-In the mean time, I need a wedding band.
+She’s definitely not unattractive and seems to take care of herself; but then again she is a fish!
+In the mean time, I need a wedding band – or maybe a crucifix.

 Current mood: Sleepy